phatboyg/MassTransit/docus/content/3.documentation/3.patterns/job-consumers.md

 });
 ```

-For a more detailed example of configuring the job service endpoints, including persistent storage, see the sample mentioned in the warning box above.
+For a more detailed example of configuring the job service endpoints, including persistent storage, see the sample mentioned in the box above.